 Dental Deep Cleaning

 Dental deep cleaning primarily removes plaque and tartar from the surface of the teeth and from the pocket area between the teeth and gums.
 This procedure is performed by a dental hygienist.
 The dental hygienist will use an instrument to remove plaque and tartar from the surface of the roots of the teeth.
-This procedure will require a minimum of two visits as an appointment.
+This procedure will require a minimum of two visits.
 A follow-up visit may be necessary to confirm that your gums and teeth are getting healthier and there is no pocket depth.

 What to Expect from a Dental Cleaning

 During your cleaning, you will receive diagnostic and preventive services from your dentist and necessary education to care for your teeth and gums.
 This may include:

 Removing tartar (mineralized plaque) and smoothing tooth surfaces using ultrasonic treatments or fine hand tools.
 Even with routine brushing and flossing, tarter can develop in hard-to-reach-places.
 Due to its hardened nature, tartar can only be removed by a dentist or dental hygienist.

 Polishing your your teeth using a slow speed hand-piece with a soft rubber cup that spins on the end.
 We use this combination with a special gritty paste to make your teeth shiny and smooth.

 Applying fluoride.
 Your dentist may use fluoride, as a foam or gel, placed into small, flexible foam trays and then place them over the teeth for 30 seconds, to help strengthen your teeth.